mosen/ccp-recipes/README.md

 </dict>
 ```

 Worth noting above is the `version` key, which is set here to `latest` (which is also the default if omitted).
 This can instead be set to the original base version if you'd like to build that version instead.
 Currently it does not seem like CCP will allow you to build any additional versions that may be "in between" the original release and the current latest.
+The `baseVersion` defined here was derived from the `Adobe/listfeed.py` script demonstrated above.

 As `Products` is an array, multiple applications or included updates may also be included in a single package.
 It's not recommended to _deploy_ multiple applications via a single package, however, so child recipes (i.e. `.munki`) that try to import packages with multiple products may have undefined behaviour.
 This capability exists for cases where one wants to build a "collection" package with multiple items.